yeti-switch/doc/en/web-interface/billing/accounts.rst

        :align: center
        :alt: YETI Account capacity

-    Vendor invoice period
-        Automatic invoices generation period in case when account acts as vendor.
-    Customer invoice period
+    Invoice period
-        Automatic invoices generation period in case when account acts as customer.
+        Automatic invoices generation period.
-    Vendor invoice template
+    Invoice template
-        Template for generation of PDF invoices for vendor.
-        (Templates can be configured at *Billing->Invoice templates*) Customer invoice template
-        Template for generation of PDF invoices for customer.
+        Template for generation of PDF invoice documents.
 (Templates can be configured at *Billing->Invoice templates*) Sent invoices to
         Contacts list to send invoices that were generated.
     Timezone